-Cyber Essentials is a Government scheme that helps organisations to guard against the most common cyber threats from the internet and demonstrate commitment to cyber security.
+Cyber Essentials is a Government scheme that helps organisations to guard against common cyber threats and demonstrate commitment to cyber security.

 It covers five main technical controls which will protect companies against an estimated 80% of common internet threats.
 The controls are:

 - Secure your Internet connection (Firewalls and routers)